beached/daw_json_link/cookbook/unknown_types_and_delayed_parsing.md

     }
   };

-  // This isn't necessary to parse the values as but allows for direcly constructing the object template<>
+  // This isn't necessary to parse the values as but allows for directly constructing the object template<>
   struct json_data_contract<MyDelayedClass> {
     using type = json_member_list<